SAP/jenkins-library/documentation/docs/steps/abapEnvironmentRunATCCheck.md

 ## ${docJenkinsPluginDependencies}

-## Example
+## Examples

 ### ATC run via Cloud Foundry Service Key example in Jenkinsfile

 The following example triggers an ATC run via reading the Service Key of an ABAP instance in Cloud Foundry.

 You can store the credentials in Jenkins and use the cfCredentialsId parameter to authenticate to Cloud Foundry.
 The username and password to authenticate to ABAP system will then be read from the Cloud Foundry Service Key that is bound to the ABAP instance.

 This can be done accordingly:

 ```groovy